bostonphp/PHP-Beginners-Book/installing_and_configuring_php/installing_and_configuring_php.markdown

 In addition, most developers find invaluable a number of utilities for getting it all to work together, including:

 - [phpMyAdmin](http://www.phpmyadmin.net/), GUI front-end for working with MySQL databases
-- file transfer client and server software
+- [FTP](https://secure.wikimedia.org/wikipedia/en/wiki/File_Transfer_Protocol) file transfer client and server software
-- graphics and font utilities
+- other utilities depending on the OS

 ### Installing the XAMPP Development Stack